At-Risk Animals

 View more..

-Skyler is on the at-risk list due to behavior.
-She is not thriving in the care center when staff have to provide basic animal care daily and she may display conflicted behaviors when engaging with attention during staff interactions or socialization.
+Baloo is on the At Risk list due to behavior.
+She is not thriving in the care center and is deteriorating in the Adoptions room.
+She has begun to hiss and trembling intensely whenever someone is standing in front of her kennel.
+She is no longer tolerating any handling.
 Due to her stress levels, it is in her best interest to move out of the kennel environment and into a stable home as quickly as possible.
 She would do best in a home with adopters who are willing to give her plenty of time and space and who have experience with helping a fearful cat adjust to strangers.

 View more..